CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 If censoring is present, it's not appropriate to use a loss function like mean-squared-error or mean-absolute-loss.
 Instead, one measure is the concordance-index, also known as the c-index.
-This measure evaluates the accuracy of the ordering of predicted time.
+This measure evaluates the accuracy of the *ranking* of predicted time.
 It is in fact a generalization of AUC, another common loss function, and is interpreted similarly:

 * 0.5 is the expected result from random predictions,